 This guidance is based on a newly developed scheme that proposes classifying flexible endoscopes into one of three groups, based on the device’s documented risk of remaining contaminated and transmitting carbapenem-resistant Enterobacteriaceae and related multidrug-resistant organisms to patients.

 In 2012, endoscopy emerged as a recognized risk factor for the transmission of these “superbugs.”
 The mortality rate associated with these resistant infections, particularly for ill patients with a compromised immune system, can be as high as 50% or higher.

 Examples of these superbugs, which health officials sometimes refer to them as “nightmarish” bacteria, include NDM-producing Escherichia coli, carbapenemase-producing Klebsiella pneumoniae and VIM-2-producing Pseudomonas aeruginosa.

-This guidance’s three-tiered scheme is presented in the newly published white paper entitled, “What You Need to Know When Replacing Disinfection with Sterilization of Flexible Endoscopes” — click here to download a complete free copy.
+This new, novel guidance’s three-tiered scheme is presented in the newly published white paper entitled, “Selection of Low-Temperature Sterilization for the Prevention of Multidrug-Resistant Bacterial Infections during Flexible Endoscopy.”

 Expert Consulting Services: LFM-Healthcare Solutions, LLC provides medical expertise and guidance for hospitals, manufacturers and the public, specializing in healthcare-associated infections linked to medical equipment.